-An NVOCC and Freight Forwarder are often considered to be the same by many people.
+NVOCC and Freight Forwarder are often considered the same by many people.
 This may have been influenced by the FMC’s consideration of both NVOCC and Freight forwarder as an Ocean Transportation Intermediary (OTI).
-However, whether you are a US based NVOCC or Freight Forwarder you are required to obtain a licence to provide these services in the United States.
+However, whether you are a US-based NVOCC or Freight Forwarder, you must obtain a license to provide these services in the United States.

-What is the difference between a NVOCC and a Freight Forwarder?
+What is the difference between an NVOCC and a Freight Forwarder?

-Although both are considered as an OTI, functionally and legally there are some differences between the two.
+Although both are considered OTI, functionally and legally, there are some differences.
 If you take a closer look, much of the differences between the two will be evident from their definitions and scope of activities.
 These are the main differences between a NVOCC and a freight forwarder:

 Freight Forwarder provides expert advice and consultancy services

-NVOCC provides carrier service under their own bill of lading
+NVOCC provides carrier service under their bill of lading

 Definition and Scope of Activities of a Freight Forwarder

-A freight forwarder may be defined as the entity employed by an importer or exporter to handle a few different activities relating to their shipments.
+A freight forwarder may be the entity employed by an importer or exporter to handle a few different activities relating to their shipments.

-A forwarder’s activities may include, but not limited to :
+A forwarder’s activities may include, but are not limited to :

-Organizing movement of cargo from Point A to B using multiple modes of transport – sea/rail/road.
-Point A and B may be inland locations as well.
+Organizing cargo movement from Point A to B using multiple modes of transport – sea/rail/road.
+Points A and B may be inland locations as well.

 Apart from the above, a freight forwarder may have other functions such as:

-Accept and arrange storage of the cargo whether it is before shipment from port of loading or after receipt of cargo at port of discharge before distribution to other areas as per client requirement.
-Most big freight forwarders have their own warehouses, but a few forwarders outsource this to optimize asset utilization.
+Accept and arrange storage of the cargo, whether before shipment from the port of loading or after receipt of cargo at the port of discharge before distribution to other areas as per client requirement.
+Most big freight forwarders have their warehouses, but a few forwarders outsource this to optimize asset utilization.